-It's free and it's completely badass
+It's free and completely badass

-Interested?
-Here’s what you need to know:
+Here’s what you need to know about November Project:

 “The morning slot means that people are 100 percent available, and it’s the best way to drive community.
 After work, or too close to work starting, means that people’s days are all over the map.
 You’ll get participation only a few times a month and never get the friendships to form—and/or the results from athletic consistency to show.”

 Plan on it.

 He’s right – the hardest part is just getting up that early.
 To make it to a 6:30am group all the way uptown, from all the way downtown, I had to get up at 5:15am, and leave home – in the pitch black – by 5:30am.
 I was home and showering by 8:45am.
 That’s not nothing.

-“The hardest thing for people to wrap their heads around is that this isn’t something to ‘get fit enough to join’—this is something where you can show up at literally any level of fitness, and you’ll be brought in with love and support and leave feeling accomplished,” Graham says.
+“The hardest thing for people to wrap their heads around is that this isn’t something to ‘get fit enough to join.’
+This is something where you can show up at literally any level of fitness, and you’ll be brought in with love and support and leave feeling accomplished,” Graham says.

 “Our oldest regular members here in Boston are over 80 years old and our youngest are in their late teens—usually college freshmen.”

 If you’re ready to overhaul not just your workout routine but your wardrobe, too, Style Girlfriend can help!
 Let a member of Team SG put together a personalized shopping plan just for you, your budget, and your body type.